 Affinity relationships, such as with regional sports teams, can be wonderful opportunities for building engagement and encouraging people to give your advertisement a second look.
 If you offer special discounts for people who are fellow fans of the big regional sports team, you help to build feelings of camaraderie and encourage people to view you favorably.
 If you have an official affinity relationship with the team, you can also incorporate key images that attract more attention.

-If you want to boost the number of insurance sales driven from your direct mail campaigns, using a few key strategies will improve your success.
-Consider incorporating these direct mail tips for insurance companies:
+If you want to boost direct mail insurance leads and insurance sales driven from your direct mail campaigns, using a few key strategies will improve your success.
+Consider incorporating these direct mail insurance sales tips:

 - Personalized content for the different life chapters of your prospects.